Updated June 14, 2023

-If you have seen we know that there are many data types.
+Suppose you have seen, we know that there are many data types.
 We can divide them as primitive and user-defined.
 The array comes under a user-defined data type.
-All the programming languages are having an array as their data type.
+All the programming languages have an array as their data type.
 So the same concept we have in typescript.
-The general definition of an array is that it is a collection of homogeneous data items in a single element.
+The general definition of an array is a collection of homogeneous data items in a single element.
 We all are familiar with the word array if you are from the computer world.
 So let’s take a deep dive into that.

-Like Java, we are having multiple ways to write arrays in TypeScript.
+Like Java, we have multiple ways to write arrays in TypeScript.

 let colors: string = ["DourgerBlue", "NavyBlue", "SkyBlue"]; console.log(colors)

-In the above example, we declared one variable with let keyword of type string and after that, we have given square brackets which shows us it is a type of array.
-After that, it is equal (=) sign and we gave the values in square brackets separated by commas.
+In the above example, we declared one variable with the let keyword of type string, and after that, we have given square brackets, which shows us it is a type of array.
+After that, it is an equal (=) sign, and we gave the values in square brackets separated by commas.

-Now, in this type, we are explicitly writing array.
+Now, in this type, we are explicitly writing an array.

 let colors: Array<string> = ["DourgerBlue", "NavyBlue", "SkyBlue"]; console.log(colors); console.log(colors); console.log(colors);

-In the above example, we have given the let keyword with the variable name after that colon(:) and specified the data type as an array and the type of array is a string.
+In the above example, we gave the let keyword with the variable name after that colon(:) and specified the data type as an array, and the array type is a string.

-We just have different syntax in both the above example.
+We have different syntax in both of the above examples.
 You can use them interchangeably.
 There are some common steps to understand further.
-In the coming session, we are going to see what is mean by initializing arrays.
+In the coming session, we will see what initializing arrays mean.

 How to Initialize an array in TypeScript?

-In the above two examples of syntax, we have seen that both declaration and initialization has been done simultaneously in a single line.
-Let’s scatter them and see how it will be implemented actually.
+In the above two examples of syntax, we have seen that both declaration and initialization have been done simultaneously in a single line.
+Let’s scatter them and see how they will be implemented actually.

 let colors: string;